Submissions

 Journal definition

 This editorial project is intended for the whole of the university community.
 The focus is on the Project of Architecture because of the fundamental role it plays in the comprehensive training of this community.
-It is published in paper and digital formats; its organization is based on thematic issues dealing with the perspectives of modern and contemporary masters so as to share a starting point leading to reflections, conversations and essays of specialists.
-It also encourages the submission of specific material grounded on original and unpublished articles which become adjusted to the thematic dossier.
+Published in print and digital format up to issue 15 and subsequently in digital format only, its organization is based on thematic issues dealing with the perspectives of modern and contemporary masters so as to share a starting point leading to reflections, conversations and essays of specialists.
+It also encourages the submission of specific material grounded on original and unpublished articles which become part of the thematic dossier.

 The original language of the articles is Spanish.
 Nevertheless, Italian, English, Portuguese and French are accepted as original languages in order to improve the spread of this journal contents among several academic communities.
 In such cases, the original version should be accompanied by a Spanish translation.
-While the author’s original version is published on line, the Spanish version is published in both paper and digital formats.
+The version in the author’s original language is published in PDF format, while the Spanish version is published in all formats.

 Types of articles